If you can’t control your bladder, is it controlling you?

 What to know

-If changes are effective, people may be able to control their leaks without medication or medical procedures.
+If changes are effective, people may be able to regain control without medication or repeat medical procedures.
 However, these changes require patience, time, and commitment.
-They may not be enough to help control symptoms for many people.

 32%